0xfade-data-science/deepspace/README.md

 <H1> Deep Space </H1>

 Deep Space is an umbrella library that runs on top of major data science libraries as <a href="https://scikit-learn.org/"> scikit-learn learn </a> and <a href="https://www.statsmodels.org/">statsmodel<a> to site only few.
 It is the result of the course I took from MIT Education Professional labeled MIT Advanced Data Science Program.

+In some aspects the Deep Space resemble the Pipeline library, which I discoverd quite late during the program but Deep Space uses another angle to solve the underlying problem.

 <h2>Objective</h2>
-The purpose of the library is to avoid repetitive tasks, a.k.a DRY (Don'tRepeat Yourself), object oritented, a.k.a.OOP, and Monadic, i.e. using the Monada paradigm borrowed from the courses I took in functional programming - Monads and Classes are quite smilar concepts, tend to solve the same issues in computer science, and here they are used together to solve our main goals.
+The purpose of the library is to avoid repetitive tasks, a.k.a DRY (Don't Repeat Yourself), object oritented, a.k.a.
+OOP, and Monadic, i.e. using the Monada paradigm borrowed from the courses I took in functional programming - Monads and Classes are quite smilar concepts, tend to solve the same issues in computer science, and here they are used altogether to solve our main goals.

 <h2>Example</h2>
-Let's say work on a data science project in which you are asked to predict prices in the used cars industry.
+Let's say you work on a data science project in which you are asked to predict prices in the used cars industry.
-And for that objective you are given some inputs as a csv file with rows and columns (or features).
+And for that purpose you are given some inputs as a csv file with rows and features.

 The general strategy is as follows (besides understanding the business needs in details):
 1. import major libraries